Wednesday April 23, 2014

 International Students: We encourage all international students to participate in the Frosh Trip.
 It is a great way to see different parts of the U.S., learn about Princeton and share your culture with other members of your class.
 The optional international student pre-orientation program takes place before the Frosh Trip so you can participate in both programs.
 Last year 80 percent of the international students who participated in the international student pre-orientation program (representing 37 countries) also chose to participate in Outdoor Action.
 We are making a special effort to ensure that we can meet the needs of all international students so please contact us if you have any questions.

-Religious Observance: There will be Catholic Mass on campus on Saturday evening, August 31.
+Religious Observance: There will be religious services including a Catholic Mass and an Episcopal Service on campus on Saturday evening, August 30.
 The University Chapel will be open early Sunday morning (the day trips depart) for personal observance.
 Details on religious services are available at www.princeton.edu/~oa/ft/frosh/religiousservices.shtml.
-Students who are observing the Jewish Sabbath can be placed on trips that will return to campus before sundown on Friday, September 6.
+Students who are observing the Jewish Sabbath can be placed on trips that will return to campus before sundown on Friday, September 5.

 What You Need to Bring: There is very little equipment you will need other than personal clothing and lightweight hiking boots.
 You will also need a synthetic-fill sleeping bag with a nylon shell (please no cotton sleeping bags) and since most of our trips involve backpacking, an internal or external frame backpack.
 If possible, please borrow these items from a friend or relative since we have hundreds of students who need equipment.
 If you do not have either a sleeping bag or a backpack, indicate that on your application and Outdoor Action can provide that equipment.
 In July we will send you a detailed equipment list and instructions on how to prepare for your trip.
 If you want to get an early start on equipment, you can review last year’s equipment list on the OA Frosh Trip Web Site (www.princeton.edu/~oa/ft/equipment/).